lcdb/lcdb-wf/index.rst

 Integration with external data and figure-making
 ------------------------------------------------
-Designed to tie together your entire analysis, from downloading references through final figures.
-Examples are included (and tested) for how to tie together workflows, including downloading external data and downstream figure-making work.
+Designed to tie together your entire analysis, from downloading references through producing final figures.
+The included examples tie together workflows that download external data, perform downstream analysis, and make figures.
+These examples have been thoroughly tested.

 If an upstream file changes (e.g., gene annotation), all dependent downstream jobs -- including figures -- will be updated so you can ensure that even